-- “Resistance” is the term used by Palestinians to refer to armed groups that carry out attacks on Israel, including the PFLP, Hamas, and Islamic Jihad, and is used in this way by many of the NGOs discussed in this report.
+- “Resistance” is the term used by Palestinians to refer to armed groups that carry out attacks against Israel- including the PFLP, Hamas, and Islamic Jihad- and is used in this way by many of the NGOs discussed in this report.

 - Spanish NGO Novact – funded by Spain, the EU, and the UN – invited Palestinian NGO activists Munther Amira and Manal Tamimi to an EU-funded conference on “preventing violent extremism.”
-Tamimi has incited violence and glorified terrorism numerous times on Twitter, tweeting in September 2015: “Vampire zionist celebrating their Kebore day by drinking Palestinian bloods, yes our blood is pure & delicious but it will kill u at the end.”
-Amira has described a violent demonstration organized by him as part of a “struggle against the Nazi occupation.”
-Both Amira and Tamimi were arrested upon arrival in Barcelona for suspected terrorist activities.
+Tamimi frequently utilizes antisemitic and violent rhetoric and imagery on social media, tweeting in September 2015: “Vampire zionist celebrating their Kebore day by drinking Palestinian bloods, yes our blood is pure & delicious but it will kill u at the end.”
+Amira described a violent demonstration as part of a “struggle against the Nazi occupation.”

-- Palestinian NGO PASSIA implements a project together with the German public-benefit federal enterprise GIZ.
-PASSIA calls the wave of stabbings that began in October 2015 as a “youth uprising” and refers to “Palestinian martyr, Baha Eleyan,” who was one of two murderers to board a bus in Jerusalem in October 2015 armed with a gun and a knife, killing three and injuring seven.
+- PASSIA, an NGO registered in Israel, implements a project together with the German public-benefit federal enterprise GIZ.
+PASSIA calls the wave of stabbings that began in October 2015 as a “youth uprising” and refers to “Palestinian martyr, Baha Eleyan.”
+Eleyan was one of two terrorists to board a bus in Jerusalem in October 2015 armed with a gun and a knife, murdering three and injuring seven.

 - The NGO ties to the PFLP range from establishment and operation of NGOs by the PFLP itself to NGO officials and staffers being convicted of terrorism charges by Israeli courts.
 Some of these individuals have been denied entry and exit visas by Israeli (and Jordanian) authorities due to security concerns.